4-H Contests

 Extension Month Youth Photo Contest (4th-12th grade) – March

-“Tulip” by Darah Moreland – 2023 Youth Division winner in the Extension Month Photo Contest
+“Cow, Special Markings” by Ashtyn Crawley -Voter’s Choice Winner and a 2024 Youth Division winner in the Extension Month Photo Contest

 March is Extension Month in Tennessee!
 To celebrate, 4-H youth are invited to participate in the Youth Division of the Extension Month Photo Contest.
-More information on the 2024 contest is available now.
-Photos must be turned in by email by the March 21 deadline for the 2024 contest.
+Photos must be turned in by email by the March deadline and must meet the contest rules – subscribe to the 4-H monthly newsletter for information on contest rules and this year’s deadline.
 Photos can be in one of six categories: 1) People, 2) Places, 3) Animals/Insects/Reptiles, 4) Flowers/Plants/Trees, 5) Human Interest, or 6) Hamilton County (add a comment about what the photo features).

 Piggy Bank Pageant (K-12th grade) – March

-Due in March.
 The Tennessee Save, Share and Spend program encourages youth in K-12th grade to set savings goals and strive to achieve those goals.
 Youth learn about saving money and set a savings goal for the month.
 They then use their creativity to construct a piggy bank for the annual Hamilton County 4-H Piggy Bank Pageant Contest.
 Piggy Banks should be no more than 12″ x 12″.
 Turn in photos of banks by the deadline published in the 4-H email newsletter to HamiltonCounty4H@tennessee.edu or bring your piggy bank to your March 4-H club meeting.
-See more information and download the contest rules.
+Contest rules are available in the 4-H monthly email newsletter.
 Winning banks will be entered in the UT Piggy Bank Pageant contests.
 There are two ways to win at the state level: Online voting for the “People’s Choice” Award is in April at https://voteforthepig.tennessee.edu/.
 “Best of the Best” Award is given to the 1st, 2nd and 3rd place winners in each grade category and is determined by the UT Extension FCS Department in Knoxville.

 Dairy Poster Contest (4th-12th grade) – April

-2023 County winning poster by Carolina Shank.
-The 2023 theme was “Around the Dairy in Seven Days”
+2024 County winning poster by Jack Lamar.
+The 2024 theme was “May the Dairy be with you”

 Due in April.
 The Dairy Poster contest is sponsored by The Dairy Alliance.
 Students learn about dairy farming and the benefits of dairy products and create a poster (on posterboard or on the computer) to turn in to the Extension Office by April.
 Posters created online must be saved as a jpg and emailed to HamiltonCounty4H@tennessee.edu.
 Use 14 x 22 posterboard for a regular poster entry.
 Posters must use the theme for the year, which is selected by The Dairy Alliance.
 The 2024 theme is “May The Dairy Be With You.”
 All dairy posters (both on posterboard and digital) are due to the Extension Office by the April deadline published in the 4-H email newsletter.